m4rrc0/poko-website-builder/_content/en/pages/region.md

 localizationKey: 031835c2a406
 name: The region
 eleventyNavigation:
-  title: ""
+  title: ''
-  parent: ""
+  parent: ''
   order: 5
 metadata:
-  title: ""
+  title: ''
-  description: ""
+  description: ''
-  image: ""
+  image: ''
 ---
 ![The region](/_images/sapins-arbre-ombre.webp)

 # The Region

-Ideally located between Lazio, Umbria and Tuscany, our azienda can be the perfect starting point for many excursions and visits.
-Just a few steps away is the Corviano Nature Reserve.
-A mix of biodiversity, culture and archaeology, this site takes you into the heart of nature to discover Etruscan (Necropolis) and medieval (Cascata del Martelluzzo) remains.
+Ideally located at the crossroads of Lazio, Umbria, and Tuscany, our azienda is the perfect base for numerous excursions and visits.
+Just a short walk away lies the Corviano Nature Reserve, a rich blend of biodiversity, culture, and archaeology.
+Here, you can explore Etruscan necropolises and medieval sites like the Cascata del Martelluzzo.

-A little further away, just a 15-minute drive, you can visit the Sacro Bosco, the Monster Park of Bomarzo.
-These extravagant Renaissance gardens, filled with strange and sometimes eerie sculptures, are sure to delight both young and old.
+A bit further afield—only a 15-minute drive—is the Sacro Bosco, the Monster Park of Bomarzo.
+These extravagant Renaissance gardens, filled with strange and sometimes eerie sculptures, are sure to cap.

 Several must-see Italian cities are also well worth a visit: Rome (90 km), Florence (200 km), Viterbo (10 km), Orvieto (50 km).
 Fancy sunbathing by the water or enjoying a boat ride?